Jhalak1225/Phoenix25/README.md

-I am currently an aspiring software developer
+I am currently an aspiring software developer.
 Just learning Github for more learning